sevagh/pq/README.md

     # repeat until success or no bytes left
 ```

-I thought of making this option toggleable, but in practise it's rare to have a pristine proto message.
-It could have a leading varint, a trailing EOF, anything.
-Therefore, I'd prefer `pqrs` to be robust by default.

-This will lead to terrible performance for any protos that are off by more than 2 bytes.

 ### Message guessing

 `pqrs` by default will guess the message type.
 You can make it use a specific type by passing the fully qualified message name, e.g. `pq --msgtype="com.example.dog.Dog"`.